solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 Inside `anchor > programs > hello-world > src > lib.rs` , we can start writing
 our instructions.

-To build this program execute `npm run anchor-build`; your IDL generated in the target folder.
-IDL is a spec similar to ABI in EVM environments.
-It describes how the JSON file will interact with a solana program. copy the address inside metadata from your `hello_world.json` to your anchor program `[lib.rs](http://lib.rs)` line 3 and paste your address there.
+To build this program execute `npm run anchor-build`.
+Your Anchor project will be built, and an IDL generated in the target folder.
+IDL is a spec that describes the instruction handler in your program and their arguments.
+Copy the address inside metadata from your `hello_world.json` to the `program_id` section in your Anchor program's `lib.rs`.

 You can now run anchor tests and check if your program is running successfully.